freenas/freenas-docs/userguide/system.rst

-**Save Config:** save a backup copy of the current configuration database in the format *hostname-version-architecture* to the computer accessing the administrative interface.
+**Save Config:** save a backup copy of the current configuration database in the format *hostname-version-architecture* to the computer accessing the |web-ui|.
 Saving the configuration after making any configuration changes is highly recommended. %brand% automatically backs up the configuration database to the system dataset every morning at 3:45.
 However, this backup does not occur if